Settling the genus of the $n$-prism: Ringel's reflection

-\end{corollary} \begin{proof} We begin with triangular embeddings of $K_{n+1}-K_2$, which were constructed in, e.g., Youngs~\cite{Youngs-3569} and Jungerman~\cite{Jungerman-KnK2}.
+\begin{proof} We begin with triangular embeddings of $K_{n+1}-K_2$, which were constructed in, e.g., Youngs~\cite{Youngs-3569} and Jungerman~\cite{Jungerman-KnK2}.
 Let $(a,b)$ be the missing edge.
 By deleting, say, vertex $a$, we obtain a large face incident with all vertices besides $b$.
 Then, a facial cover of size 2 can be formed by combining this face with any face incident with $b$.
-Comparing with the embedding of Corollary~\ref{cor-singlehandle}, the additional tube increases the genus by 1, but the use of genus embeddings of $K_{n+1}-K_2$ instead of $K_{n+1}$ decreases the genus by 2. \end{proof}
+If $g$ is the genus of $K_{n+1}-K_2$, then the genus of $K_{n+1}$ must be $g+1$, since $K_{n+1}-K_2$ has a triangular embedding.
+Thus, the embedding of Corollary \ref{cor-singlehandle} has genus $2(g+1)$, but this new embedding has genus $2g+1$ and hence is optimal. \end{proof}

 For the remaining residues $n \equiv 0, 5, 8, 9$, a snug embedding is required.
 We first characterize when Lemma~\ref{lem-mainconstruction} can be used to generate such embeddings.
 Let us call a facial cover $F_c$ a \emph{cotriangular patchwork} if each vertex has exactly one incidence with the faces in $F_c$ and every face in $F\setminus F_c$ is triangular.